Collapsed Veins Due to IV Drug Use

 Getting the Help You Need

-When you’ve been using intravenous drugs for a while, it can be hard to even think about quitting.
-The hold is so strong, the high so intoxicating, and the crash so terrible.
-No matter what drew you to use IV drugs in the first place, there is always a way out.
+After using intravenous drugs for a while, it can be hard to think about quitting.
+The hold is so strong, the high so intoxicating, and the fear of withdrawal h so terrible.
+No matter IV drugs in the first place, there is always a way out.
 Help is out there.
-All you have to do it take the first step.
+All that is needed is the will to take the first step.